 Research seems to indicate that Intermittent Fasting is good in many respects, but you must be able to live with the eating pattern!

-Many people find the Intermittent Fasting plan difficult to maintain over time.
-It is often not sustainable.
-A way of eating should be something you enjoy and can live with.
+Many people find the intermittent fasting plan difficult to maintain over time.
+It can be difficult to accept social invitations during evening hours.
+A way of eating should be something you enjoy and can work with.

 Some Tips for Intermittent Fasting